projectmesa/mesa/docs/best-practices.md

 The [Schelling](https://github.com/projectmesa/mesa-examples/tree/main/examples/schelling) model is a good example of a small well-packaged model.

-It's easy to create a cookiecutter mesa model by running `mesa startproject`

 ## Randomization

 If your model involves some random choice, you can use the built-in `random`